-For the present, graduate work is restricted to six departments: Chemistry, education, English, history, political science, psychology, sociology.
-Other departments will be authorized to undertake graduate instruction as circumstances permit.
+For the present, graduate work is restricted to seven departments: Chemistry, education, English, history, political science, psychology, sociology.
+Departments of Biology, Geography, and Geology have been approved for graduate work.
+Courses will be offered in those departments as soon as circumstances will permit.
+Other departments will be authorized to undertake graduate instruction in the near future.